AI Agent Index

 Pros

-• Deepest codebase context in the AI coding category — Sourcegraph's decade of code intelligence engineering means Cody has architectural awareness across millions of lines of code that Cursor, Copilot, and Tabnine cannot replicate at enterprise scale
+• Deepest codebase context in the AI coding category: Sourcegraph's decade of code intelligence engineering means Cody has architectural awareness across millions of lines of code that Cursor, Copilot, and Tabnine cannot replicate at enterprise scale.

-• Enterprise deployment flexibility — self-hosted, single-tenant cloud, or air-gapped options serve regulated industries and large engineering orgs that cannot use cloud-first tools, which is a procurement-deciding factor for many Fortune 500 buyers
+• Enterprise deployment flexibility: self-hosted, single-tenant cloud, or air-gapped options serve regulated industries and large engineering organizations that cannot use cloud-first tools, with SOC 2 Type II, ISO 27001, GDPR, HIPAA, and FedRAMP-aligned compliance.

 Limitations

-• Sourcegraph platform required for full Cody value — buying Cody alone without Sourcegraph's code intelligence layer reduces the differentiation versus general-purpose AI coding tools, making this an all-or-nothing platform purchase
+• Sourcegraph platform required for full Cody value: buying Cody without Sourcegraph's underlying code intelligence layer significantly reduces differentiation versus general-purpose AI coding tools, making this an all-or-nothing platform purchase.

-• IDE integration depth lags Cursor and Windsurf — Cody operates as an extension within VS Code, JetBrains, etc, rather than as an AI-native IDE, which means the editor experience is less optimized for AI workflows than purpose-built tools
+• IDE integration depth lags purpose-built AI IDEs: Cody operates as an extension within VS Code, JetBrains, and Neovim rather than as an AI-native IDE, meaning the editor experience is less optimized for AI workflows than Cursor.

 Frequently asked questions